ocaml/tuareg/README.md

                     (setq-local comment-style 'multi-line)
                     (setq-local comment-continue "   ")))

+- If you turn on `show-paren-mode`, the delimiters of comments will also be highlighted.
+If you do not like this behavior, set `tuareg-comment-show-paren` to `nil`.

 - Syntax highlighting has 3 levels.
 You can select the one you prefer by setting [font-lock-maximum-decoration][] from `0` to `2`.
 By